kkolukul/JAKProj/README.md

-online shopping
  It is a Online shopping website designed usind java.
 All the required files are in the JAKProj folder.